List of open-source software for mathematics: Maxima

 This free software had an earlier incarnation, Macsyma.
 Developed by Massachusetts Institute of Technology in the 1960s, it was maintained by William Schelter from 1982 to 2001.
-In 1998, Schelter obtained the permission to release Maxima as open-source software under the GNU General Public license and the source code was released later that year.
-Since his passing in 2001, a group of Maxima enthusiasts have continued to provide technical support.
+In 1998, Schelter obtained permission to release Maxima as open-source software under the GNU General Public license and the source code was released later that year.
+Since his death in 2001, a group of Maxima enthusiasts have continued to provide technical support.

 PARI/GP

 PARI/GP is a computer algebra system that facilitates number-theory computation.
 Besides support of factoring, algebraic number theory, and analysis of elliptic curves, it works with mathematical objects like matrices, polynomials, power series, algebraic numbers, and transcendental functions.
 Originally developed by Henri Cohen et al at Université Bordeaux I, France, it now is GPL software.
 The gp interactive shell allows GP-language scripting; the gp2c compiler compiles GP scripts into C; and the PARI C library allows C programs to use PARI/GP functions.